lusend/website/src/pages/individual/information/policies.md

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35693){.header}

-- Students must obtain a passing grade in courses taken abroad (C or above) to satisfy Degree Completion Plan requirements.
-- For students participating in a Custom Program, classes will post on their transcript as Pass or Fail based on the grades received overseas and how those grades equate to the Liberty grading system.
-- Courses taken through Custom Programs will not be calculated into a student’s GPA.
+Students participating in a signature study abroad program will receive a letter grade on their Degree Completion Plan at the end of each semester, which will be calculated into their overall GPA.

+Students participating in a custom study abroad program will have an official transcript sent to Liberty University from their host program to be evaluated for transfer credit.
+Only courses in which students earn a grade equivalent of C or higher are eligible to be evaluated for transfer credit by Liberty University.
+These grades will reflect Pass or Fail on their degree plan and will not be calculated into their overall GPA.

-- Credit systems vary throughout the world, and it is very important that you understand how the credit system at your host institution relates to the credit system at Liberty University.
-Students should discuss this with LU Send prior to their term abroad.
+Please note that credit systems vary throughout the world, and it is very important that you understand how the credit system at your host institution equates to the credit system at Liberty University.

-- When planning which courses to take abroad, please remember students are required to take 50% of their major and minor requirements at Liberty University.
-- Internship credit granted through any program or organization is non-transferrable; students must be enrolled in a Liberty internship courses to receive internship credit.
+For Liberty University's full transfer policy, please refer to the [Registrar's Office](https://www.liberty.edu/registrar/course-transfer-equivalency/) webpage on academic policies.

 # Deadlines